Modify exiv2/actions.cpp return -3/253 when no metadata has been found.

 Further, with -g or -K, exiv2 now returns 1 if no matching tags were found.
 That's in-line with UNIX grep.

-#14 Updated by Nigel Winterbottom 12 months ago
+#14 Updated by Nigel Winterbottom about 1 year ago

 This bug just bit me because I'm chaining actions in a find command.
 Of course the non-zero exit code of exiv2 prevents later actions happening.
 MY usage case has not been discussed above and can be summarised thus: